dbt-labs/docs.getdbt.com/website/docs/reference/resource-properties/docs.md

 ## `node_color` is now a supported `docs` attribute

 The `docs` attribute now supports `node_color` to customize the color of the node in the DAG.
-Add custom node colors to models within subdirectories based on hex codes or a plain color name
+Add custom node colors to models within subdirectories based on hex codes or a plain color name.
+You can define node colors in the files below and maintain proper node color hierarchies!

-Custom `node_color` hiearchy overrides:
+Custom `node_color` hiearchy:

 `<example-sql-file.sql>` overrides `schema.yml` overrides `dbt_project.yml`